Skip To Content

 4. a certificate of good standing from every jurisdiction outside Ontario in which they currently hold or held a licence since suspension or revocation;

-5. the record, including the transcript, of the hearing where the member’s certificate of registration was ordered suspended or revoked;
+5. the record, including the transcript, of the hearing where the registrant’s certificate of registration was ordered suspended or revoked;

 6. any previous application for reinstatement including the record, transcripts and the Tribunal’s decision; and

-7. any other documents on which the member intends to rely.
+7. any other documents on which the registrant intends to rely.

 Application to Vary, Suspend or Cancel a Tribunal Order